 Gemini models excel at video understanding and analysis.
 They can: process hour-long videos within the context window, understand temporal relationships and sequences, extract key information and summaries, answer questions about video content, identify objects, actions, and scenes, transcribe and analyze audio tracks, generate video descriptions and captions, and understand complex visual narratives.
 This makes them ideal for content analysis, education, and media applications.

-Best practices include: 1) Use Google Cloud Vertex AI for production deployments, 2) Implement proper error handling and retry logic, 3) Monitor usage and costs carefully, 4) Leverage caching for repeated queries, 5) Use appropriate safety filters for your use case, 6) Implement rate limiting and queue management, 7) Test thoroughly with multimodal content, 8) Consider data residency and compliance requirements, 9) Use structured outputs and function calling when possible, and 10) Monitor model performance and user feedback.
+Best practices include: 1) Use Google Cloud Vertex AI for production deployments, 2) Implement proper error handling and retry logic, 3) Monitor usage and costs carefully, 4) Leverage context caching for repeated queries, 5) Use appropriate safety filters for your use case, 6) Implement rate limiting and queue management, 7) Test thoroughly with multimodal content, 8) Consider data residency and compliance requirements, 9) Use structured outputs and function calling when possible, and 10) Monitor model performance and user feedback.

 For questions about specific Google models, please select a model: